 Do you ever ask your self:

-- Why the intervention you launched a few years ago did not leave to see your end term evaluation?
+- Why the intervention you launched a few years ago did not live to see your end term evaluation?

 - Why the wild grass covers the village latrines you constructed or why they are being used as animal shelter.